MicrosoftDocs/azure-docs/ITPro/Windows/HowTo/SQL-Database.md

 Management Studio is an administrative tool that lets you manage multiple SQL Server instances and servers in a single workspace.
 If you already have an on-premise SQL Server instance, you can open a connection to both the on-premise instance and a logical server on Windows Azure to perform tasks side by side.

 Management Studio includes features that are not currently available in the management portal, such as a syntax checker and the ability to save scripts and named queries for reuse.
 SQL Database is just a tabular data stream (TDS) endpoint.
 Any tools that work with TDS, including Management Studio, are valid for SQL Database operations.
-Scripts that you developed for on-premise server will run on on a SQL Database logical server.
+Scripts that you develop for on-premise server will run on a SQL Database logical server.

 In the following step, you'll use Management Studio to connect to a logical server on Windows Azure.
 This step requires you to have SQL Server Management Studio version 2008 R2 or 2012.
 If you need help downloading or connecting to  Management Studio, see [Managing SQL Database using Management Studio][] on this site.